-Not only is today’s post later, but also a little different.
+Not only is today’s post late, but also a little different.
 I don’t really talk about parenting on this blog, since it’s not the focus, nor do I usually make posts that target parents or other legal guardians.

 Well, today that is exactly what this post is about.
 Well, it’s targeting parents to keep their kids safe, so it sort of touches on parenting.

 This post came to be during a bout of insomnia (which I still suffer from) when I went into a webnovel/webcomic binge (which I’m still in).
 I decided to explore different platforms, considering making some batch posts covering them.
-This was all fine and dandy until I came across a platform with highly questionable content with users mentioning their young ages.
-My worry, as a parent, for these kids (who clearly need a lesson in internet safety themselves) led me to the decision to make a post covering all platform I can find and access (and understand!)… and here we are.
-Continue reading “Reading Platforms Master Post”
+This was all fine and dandy until I came across a platform with highly questionable content, with users mentioning their young ages.
+My worry, as a parent, for these kids (who clearly need a lesson in internet safety themselves) led me to the decision to make a post covering all platforms I can find and access (and understand!)… and here we are.
+Continue reading “Reading Platforms Master Post” →

 Kimi no Kachi is a collection of romance short stories with a school theme.